xxcordeau/TIL/README.md

-  you can set up approvals for your business project:
+ can set up approvals for your business project:

 Select Project settings in project view navigation (horizontal navigation above your project’s view).